wp-plugins/groups/readme.txt

 == Changelog ==

 = 1.3.12 =
-* WordPress 3.6 compatibility checked and minor fixes.
+* WordPress 3.6 compatibility checked.
 * Fixed table appearance for capabilities and groups admin sections when there are no results.

 = 1.3.11 =